suhaad79/kops-k8s/README.md

     # Add env variables in bashrc
     vi .bashrc
+    copy and paste the below 2 lines export commands to set your variables and refresh with the source.bashrc. you can echo $NAME or echo KOPS_STATE_STORE to confirm on your CLI

 	# Give Unique Name And S3 Bucket which you created.
 	export NAME=class.k8s.local
 	export KOPS_STATE_STORE=s3://class29v

     source .bashrc

+    #you can run=  aws s3 ls s3://class29v to view the content of your bucket

 # 7) Create sshkeys before creating cluster
+#enter the below command and hit the enter button until its done creating

     ssh-keygen